 Discover the joy of cooking ethnic recipes!
 Compile a multicultural class cookbook using metric measurements.

-Ask your family to help you choose a family recipe that reflects your ethnic background or is a long-time family favorite.
-Share the recipe with your class.
-Locate its origins, and the sources of its ingredients, on a world map.
+Ask students to choose a family recipe that reflects their ethnic background or one that is a long-time family favorite.
+Have students share the recipe with the class, and locate its origins and the sources of its ingredients, on a world map.

-Use a metric conversion chart to determine the metric measurements of quantities for each ingredient.
+Students use a metric conversion chart to determine the metric measurements of quantities for each ingredient.
 For example, 2 cups of water is .48 liters or 473.6 mL.
 Write the equivalent measures on paper with Crayola® Erasable Colored Pencils.
-Check each other’s calculations and make corrections by erasing.
+Students should check each other’s calculations and make corrections by erasing.

 For a class book, write the entire recipe with metric measurements.
-If you make a mistake, just erase.
-With Crayola Scissors, cut construciton paper to make a frame page for your recipe.
-Use a Crayola Glue Stick to attach your recipe to the frame.
+With Crayola Scissors, cut construciton paper to make a frame page for the recipe.
+Use a Crayola Glue Stick to attach the recipe to the frame.
 Decorate the borders.

 Add To Favorites